The Agentic AI

 The Learning Operator

 An operator deployed in 2026 runs your business.
 An operator built on Hermes — NousResearch's learning-loop successor to OpenClaw — gets better at running it.
 Skills created from experience.
 Skills that self-improve during use.
-The third handbook documents what happens when the operator starts building its own capabilities.
+The third handbook documents what happens when the operator starts building its own capabilities — based on live Business Operating System simulations running now.

 What happened in January 2026